kueikuei/merge-and-rebasse/lesson3_2.md

-# this is my second line of code
+# this is my second line of code1